Monday, 28 December 2015

 X = TFC divided by P-V

-So, the number of units required to produce and sell is 25,000 units.
-This is the Break-even production or Break-even sales to be achieved in order to realize the full expenses incurred by the business.
+The number of units required to produce and sell is 25,000 units.
+This is the break-even production or break-even sales to be achieved in order to cover the full expenses incurred by the business.

 Benefits of using Break-Even-Point concept

-• By using this method, you are able to know the production and sales targets to be achieved by your business during any period of business.
+• By using this method, you can determine the production and sales targets your business should achieve during any period.

-• You can control the costs and production levels according to your available options to achieve maximum benefits and to reap profits.
+• You can control costs by determining the production levels based on your available options to maximize benefits and manage profits.

-• In the above example, if you feel it is difficult to achieve the production of 25,000 units, then you may consider other options like reducing your Total Fixed Cost or reduce the Variable Cost or you may even consider of increasing the selling price of your product to meet the expenses.
+• In the example above, if you find it difficult to produce 25,000 units, you may consider other options, such as reducing your Total Fixed Cost, reducing the Variable Cost, or even increasing the selling price of your product to meet your production expenses.

-• You can plan your future plans and build budgets and projects with the help of this break-even method of concept.
+• You can plan your future and build budgets and projects with the help of this break-even concept.

-There are some limitations in applying this method as it is based on some pre-assumptions.
+There are some limitations in applying this method as it is based on assumptions.

 • Break-even concept assumes that Fixed Costs are constant.
-But in actual cases, fixed costs also change when there is large scale increase in production or sales as you require to employ more staff and hire more space for increased activities and many other expenses also increase.
+But in real practice, fixed costs can also change when there is a large-scale increase in production or sales, as you need to employ more staff and hire more space for increased activities, and many other related expenses also increase.

 • This method does not take into account the stock of inventory as it assumes that production quantity is equal to sales quantity.

-• It further assumes that in multiple product companies, the mix ratios of production are equal to the mix ratios of sales.
-It considers that the relative ratios between different products are maintained same as that of sales.
+• It further assumes that in multiple product companies, the mix ratios of produced goods are equal to the ratios of sold items.
+It considers that the relative ratios between different products are maintained the same as those of sales.
+But in actual practice, you may not be able to sell all of your produced goods.
+If there is a stock of varying products, their stock ratio can differ from the production ratio of goods.

 Wednesday, 11 March 2015